dhermes/node-style-guide/Readme.md

 Also, notice the use of whitespace before and after the condition statement.

-## Pass all optional parameters as a single object
+## Pass all optional parameters to a function as a single object

-Pass all optional parameters as a single object, it makes it easier to change function definitions.
+Pass all optional parameters to a function as a single object, it makes it easier to change function definitions.

 *Right:*